PulseRain/Rattlesnake/README.md

 ![Program the Creative Board](https://github.com/PulseRain/Rattlesnake/raw/master/docs/flash_program.png "Program the Creative Board")

 * ### Running Software on the soft CPU
 As illustrated below, a python script called rattlesnake_config.py is provided to load software (.elf file) into the soft CPU and execute.
-At this point, this script is only tested on Windows platform.
+At this point, this script has only been tested on Windows platform.

 ![Rattlesnake Config](https://github.com/PulseRain/Rattlesnake/raw/master/docs/rattlesnake_config.png "Rattlesnake Config")

 Before using this script, the following should be done to setup the environment on Windows: